frankalcantara/frankalcantara.github.io/_posts/competitive/1-introduction.md

 | ...           | ...             |
 | $g(1)$        | $2^{n-1}$       |

+_Table 1.1.2.A - Counting calls to understand exponential growth._{: class="legend"}

 So, the total time complexity is:

 $$1 + 2 + 4 + \cdots + 2^{n-1} = 2^n - 1 = O(2^n)$$